ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](dot_distort.jpg)](dot_distort.jpg)

-This is actually one of the special proprieties of this filter (known as separability), and one of the reasons why many cylindrical resampling implementations use it as the default filter.
+This is actually one of the special properties of this filter (known as separability), and one of the reasons why many cylindrical resampling implementations use it as the default filter.
 It was the default for the original EWA paper, but is also very blurry in its results.
 ImageMagick also used it when distorts were first implemented, but not any more.

 Just as it is for orthogonal resize, a '`Gaussian`' filter will produce absolutely no [Aliasing Artefacts](#aliasing) in the resulting image, even when you apply it to the special 'rings' image.
-But as before the cost of this is a blurry result, even if little or no distortion is actually involved.
+But, as before, the cost of this is a blurry result, even if little or no distortion is actually involved.

-Similarly as given in the discussion on the [Sigma Expert Control](#sigma), you can also use this filter as a type of interpolated filter.
+Similarly, as given in the discussion on the [Sigma Expert Control](#sigma), you can also use this filter as a type of interpolated filter.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
 > As of IM v6.6.5-0, IM no longer used this filter, by default for [Image Distortions](../distorts/#distort).
 > Instead another filter '`Robidoux`' filter specifically designed to produce a sharper result is used.
 >
-> In any case, before this version distortions were also very blurry due to a mistake in its implementation.
+> In any case, before this version, distortions were also very blurry due to a mistake in its implementation.
 > Upgrade if you have an older version and want to use [Image Distortions](../distorts/#distort).
 >
 > ![](../img_www/warning.gif)![](../img_www/space.gif)
->
+> :WARNING:
 > Before IM v6.6.7-6, IM would use a slightly larger 'sigma' value for a Cylindrical Gaussian, of 1/sqrt(2) or approximately 0.707, instead of 1/2.
 > This resulted in a slightly more blurry result, which was to reduce posible [Aliasing Artefacts](#aliasing).
 >
-> This was a mistake which was created by following a research papers recommendation, in passing the larger support for a [Cylindrical Box Filter](#cyl_interpolated), into the Gaussian Filter.
+> This was a mistake which was created by following a research paper's recommendation, in passing the larger support for a [Cylindrical Box Filter](#cyl_interpolated), into the Gaussian Filter.
 > The reasoning that was put forward was that Gaussian is essentially a blurred box.
 > It isn't.
 > A Gaussian is a blurred impulse not a blurred box.